-UEA Trenchless completed a 1.1km design and construct pipebursting upgrade for Unity Water in Deception Bay, Qld.
-The existing main varied from a combination of 150mm – 200mm Asbestos and PVC pipes that were replaced with 250mm PE PN16.
-The contract consisted of 2no. connections; one to the stop valve near the pump station at the eastern end of the job and one on the western end of the job into the existing gravity network.
+UEA completed a 1.1 kilometre design and construct pipebursting upgrade for Unity Water in Deception Bay, Queensland.
+The existing main varied from a combination of 150mm-200mm asbestos and PVC pipes that were replaced with 250mm PE PN16.
+The contract consisted of two connections: one to the stop valve near the pump station at the eastern end of the job and one on the western end of the job into the existing gravity network.

 The existing rising main had recently been by-passed as sections had started to deteriorate and collapse requiring full replacement.
-Unity Water had chosen pipe bursting as the preferred method to replace the defective main for the following of reasons;
+Unity Water chose pipe bursting as the preferred method to replace the defective main for the following reasons:

-- The main is located under a footpath
+- The main was located under a footpath

-- Close proximity of the main to the root system of a large Moreton Bay Fig tree
+- Proximity of the main to the root system of a large Moreton Bay Fig tree

 - High pedestrian flow

 - Containment of the existing pipe material

 - The possibility of working in contaminated or acid sulphate soils

 Little was known of the exact location and depth of the existing main, so the first stage of the project was to pothole, locate and record the existing main using vacuum excavation.
 This information was then used to design the new main.
 One finding from the investigation was that at tender stage the estimated depth of the existing main was three metres, but it was discovered that the main had a depth range of 500mm to one metre.
 Due to the upsizing aspect of the project, without careful operation and monitoring during the bursting process, major damage could occur to the existing footpath.